fluttercandies/loading_more_list/README.md

         /// as default child
         none,

-        /// follow max child trailing layout offset and layout with full cross axis extend
+        /// follow max child trailing layout offset and layout with full cross axis extent
         /// last child as loadmore item/no more item in [ExtendedGridView] and [WaterfallFlow]
         /// with full cross axis extend
-        fullCrossAxisExtend,
+        fullCrossAxisExtent,

         /// as foot at trailing and layout with full cross axis extend
         /// show no more item at trailing when children are not full of viewport
-        /// if children is full of viewport, it's the same as fullCrossAxisExtend foot,
+        /// if children is full of viewport, it's the same as fullCrossAxisExtent foot,
         }
 ```